 John moved to Houston in 2014 after 30+ years living in Alaska.
 He has embraced “warm water fishing”, both freshwater and saltwater.
 An active member of the TTF of Houston club, he currently is the “Outings Chairman”, and is welcome to any and all ideas for unique (or not) fishing experiences.

-So, if you are interested in learning more about the fly fishing world, if you are interested in watching some fly tying before the meeting or are just interested in socializing with a friendly group of fly fishing men and women come to the May 28, 2019 monthly meeting.
+So, if you are interested in learning more about the fly fishing world, if you are interested in watching some fly tying before the meeting or are just interested in socializing with a friendly group of fly fishing men and women come to the October 29, 2019 monthly meeting.
 We would be glad to have you and look forward to seeing you at the meeting.